Supercolony-net/openbrush-contracts/examples/timelock-controller/README.md

    use ink_prelude::vec::Vec;
 ```

-3. `TimelockController` is an extension for `AccessControl`, so you need to impl stuff related to both modules.
+3. `TimelockController` is an extension for `AccessControl`, so you have to implement logic related to both modules.
    Declare storage struct and declare the fields related to `TimelockControllerStorage` and `AccessControlStorage`.
-   Then you need to derive `TimelockControllerStorage` and `AccessControlStorage` traits and mark according fields
+   Then you need to derive `TimelockControllerStorage` and `AccessControlStorage` traits and mark corresponsing fields
    with `#[TimelockControllerStorageField]` and `#[AccessControlStorageField]` attributes.
    Deriving these traits allows you to reuse the default implementation of `TimelockController`(and `AccessControl`).